Dubrovnik

 Frequently Asked Questions about Dubrovnik

-The top attractions include walking the medieval City Walls, exploring the UNESCO-listed Old Town and Stradun, visiting Fort Lovrijenac and the Rector's Palace, taking the cable car to Mount Srd for panoramic views, and catching a ferry to Lokrum Island.
+The top sights include walking the medieval city walls, exploring the UNESCO-listed Old Town and Stradun, visiting Fort Lovrijenac and the Rector's Palace, taking the cable car to Mount Srđ for panoramic views, and catching a ferry to Lokrum Island.
 Game of Thrones fans will recognise many filming locations throughout the city.

 The best time is May–June or September–October, when the weather is warm (20–27°C), the sea is swimmable, and crowds are significantly smaller than in peak summer.
 July and August offer the Dubrovnik Summer Festival and warmest seas, but also the highest prices and most visitors.
 Winter is quiet and atmospheric, with fewer tourists and mild temperatures around 10–15°C.

-Absolutely.
 Dubrovnik is one of Europe's most beautifully preserved medieval cities and a UNESCO World Heritage Site.
-The combination of dramatic city walls rising above the turquoise Adriatic, rich cultural heritage, excellent food and wine, and easy access to islands and national parks makes it a truly special destination.
-It is best appreciated with at least 2-3 days to go beyond the main attractions.
+The combination of dramatic city walls rising above the turquoise Adriatic, rich cultural heritage, excellent food and wine, and easy access to islands and national parks makes it a rewarding destination.
+It is best appreciated with at least 2–3 days to go beyond the main attractions.

 Book Guided Tours & Experiences in Dubrovnik